Beauty

 Beauty tech and LED therapy

-With Star Trek-looking red light masks and skin-zapping micro-current devices, the wizardry of at-home beauty tech is poised to revolutionise our beauty routines in 2025.
+With Star Trek-looking red light masks and skin-zapping micro-current devices, the wizardry of at-home beauty tech was poised to revolutionise our beauty routines in 2025.
 "Using different light wavelengths — blue, red, and near-infrared — LED masks can treat acne, promote collagen production, and even support the healing process by boosting circulation," says Wagnås.
 “These devices bring professional-level skincare into the comfort of your own home, and I’ve even seen full-body LED screens emerging for home use.”

 4